-On August 30, 1883, Mary Roberts transferred 383 Beacon to her brother-in-law, George Lucian Davis of North Andover (George Davis was the husband of James Roberts’s sister, Harriet Kneeland (Roberts) Davis).
+On August 30, 1883, Mary Roberts transferred 383 Beacon to her brother-in-law, George Lucien Davis of North Andover (George Davis was the husband of James Roberts’s sister, Harriet Kneeland (Roberts) Davis).

-James Roberts died in July of 1885.
-Mary Roberts continued to live at 383 Beacon during the 1885-1886 winter season, but then moved elsewhere, probably to Andover (where she died in February of 1893).
+James Roberts died in July of 1885 and George Roberts, who had remained his father’s business partner, died in December of 1885.
+Mary Roberts and her daughters, Mary Kate and Fanny, lived at 383 Beacon during the 1885-1886 winter season, but moved thereafter, probably to Andover (where she died in February of 1893).

 On October 19, 1886, George Davis transferred 383 Beacon back to Mary Roberts.

 During the 1886-1887 winter season, 383 Beacon was the home of Edmund Dana Barbour, a railroad executive and former shipping merchant in the China trade, and his wife, Mary Therese (Ross) Barbour.
-Their primary residence was in Sharon (in the mid-1890s they would acquire a Boston home at 344 Beacon).
+They previously had lived in Newtonville.
+They also maintained a home in Sharon which they subsequently made their primary residence (in November of 1893, they acquired a Boston home at 344 Beacon).

 On March 18, 1889, 383 Beacon was purchased from Mary Roberts by Charles Loring Jackson.
 He was an organic chemist and professor of chemistry at Harvard, credited as being one of the first organic chemists in the United States.

-Charles Jackson was joined at 383 Beacon by his parents, Patrick Tracy Jackson and Susan Mary (Loring) Jackson, and his unmarried siblings, Anna Pierce Jackson and Ernest Jackson, a teacher.
-They all previously had lived at 94 Pinckney.
-They also maintained a home in Beverly.
+383 Beacon became the home of Charles Jackson’s parents, Patrick Tracy Jackson and Susan Mary (Loring) Jackson, and his unmarried siblings, Anna Pierce Jackson and Ernest Jackson, a teacher.
+They previously had lived at 94 Pinckney.
+They also maintained a home in Pride’s Crossing.

-Patrick Tracy was a cotton buyer and mill agent.
+Patrick Jackson was a cotton buyer and mill agent.
 He died in November of 1891 and Susan Jackson died in March of 1905.
-Charles, Anna, and Ernest Jackson continued to live at 383 Beacon.
+Charles Jackson appears to have lived in Cambridge until after his parents’ deaths, after which he joined his brother and sister at 383 Beacon.

 Ernest Jackson died in February of 1913, and Anna Jackson died in April of 1922.

-Charles Jackson continued to live at 383 Beacon until his death in October of 1935.
-He also maintained a home in Prides Crossing.
+Charles Jackson continued to live at 383 Beacon and in Pride’s Crossing until his death in October of 1935.

 On July 21, 1936, 383 Beacon was purchased from Charles Jackson’s estate by real estate dealer Henry Joseph O’Meara.

-On October 15, 1936, 383 Beacon was acquired from her by Joseph Corman, a building contractor, as trustee of the Mason Trust.
+On September 21, 1936, Henry O’Meara transferred 383 Beacon to Jane F. Holland, and on October 15, 1936, it was acquired from her by Joseph Corman, a building contractor, as trustee of the Mason Trust.
 That same month, he filed for (and subsequently received) permission to convert the property from a single family dwelling into four apartments.
 In November of 1936, he amended the filing to increase the number of units from four to five.